LimelightVision/LimelightDocs/docs/vision_pipeline_tuning.rst

 Building a Retroreflective/Color Pipeline
 ==============================================================

-To configure a retroreflective/color vision pipeline, first access its web interface at <http://IPADDRESS:5801> or http://10.te.am.11:5801 for FRC teams.
+To configure a retroreflective/color vision pipeline, you must first access the web interface at <http://IPADDRESS:5801> or http://10.te.am.11:5801 for FRC teams.

 The "Tracking" page is comprised of five tuning tabs: